code0monkey1/-Javascript-oop/README.md

     sayName function to the constructor function,
     so every object created using new Cat() , will have a new sayName function created for it.

+    const myCat = new Cat();

+    print(myCat)
+   > this will not have sayName() function defined.
+As it's attached to the prototype, and not this specific object

 #### Prototype Chain